 Once you have written and published your blog post, it’s time to get people to read your blog.
 The readers of your blog are also known as blog traffic.

 Search Engine Optimization (SEO)

-SEO is the process of optimizing your blog posts so that they rank higher in search engine results pages.
+SEO is the process of optimizing your blog posts so that they rank higher on the search engine results page (SERP).

 When people are searching for information on the internet, they use search engines like Google, Yahoo, and Bing.
 If your blog post is ranking high in these search engine results pages, then you will get more traffic to your blog.

-There are a number of ways to optimize your blog post for SEO.
+There are several ways to optimize your blog post for SEO.

 - You can include keywords in your alt tags.